SvenMichaelKlose/tunix/src/contrib/small-c/BLOG.md

 getting through the code was inspiring though.

+And the more I am thinking about it this also could use a parser generator.
+Will peek into the Dragon Book to get an update on that picture.
+There must be something short and snappy.

+And what would generating the bytecodes while traversing a syntax tree look like?
+Smells like something compact and generic.
+With a lispy heap.

 # 2024-04-24 05:20 S.M.
 Klose

 Cleaned up a good lot.
 IT's gotta look